-K–12 Gap Analysis
+K–12 Education Gap Analysis

 Energy literacy and STEM are not equated in this gap analysis, but they are inextricably linked.
-Meaningful energy literacy efforts, and an understanding of Alaska’s clean energy potential, are dependent on a student body with STEM competencies far greater than those in evidence today.
+Meaningful energy literacy efforts and an understanding of Alaska’s clean energy potential are dependent on a student body with STEM competencies far greater than those in evidence today.
 We need to better prepare the ranks of future Alaskan students, workers, entrepreneurs, homeowners, teachers and parents.

 Statewide K-12 extracurricular education efforts are by definition ambitious.
-No matter the state or the subject matter in question, there are bound to be a common set of obstacles in introducing lessons that are not part of the regular curriculum.
-Time is a limited commodity in every classroom and the competition to win over teachers and students working outside mandated curricula is fierce.
+No matter the state or subject matter in question, there are bound to be a common set of obstacles in introducing lessons that are not part of the regular curriculum.
+Time is a limited commodity in every classroom, and the competition to win over teachers and students working outside mandated curricula is fierce.
 In Alaska, there are added challenges unique in both number and character.
-The ever present rural/Railbelt divide requires close attention to cultural diversity, historical grievances and the persistent web of logistical barriers that are familiar to generations of Alaskans.
+The ever-present rural/Railbelt divide requires close attention to cultural diversity, historical grievances and the persistent web of logistical barriers that are familiar to generations of Alaskans.